 Tension-Less Playing.
 New book that teaches you HOW to relax and stop fighting your face and your trumpet so that you can double your endurance.

 I have several packages, plus any of my books and videos can be bought individually.

 I have books on trumpet embouchure, trumpet practice books for building trumpet range and long term practice routines that jolt you toward progress.

-or personal Skype trumpet lessons starting at $ 30.
+or personal Skype trumpet lessons.